 NEET 2020 Qualification Codes - National Testing Agency (NTA) has released NEET codes 2020 with the release of prospectus on December 1, 2019.
 NEET aspirants are required to select a code as per their education qualification.
 NEET application form 2020 has been released on December 2, 2019.
 These qualification codes of NEET 2020 has to be filled as major eligibility criteria.
-It mentions the qualifying examination code for NEET 2020 for droppers, appearing examination, result awaited and others.LATEST: The correction window for NEET has been made available from January 15 to 31, 2020.
+It mentions the qualifying examination code for NEET 2020 for droppers, appearing examination, result awaited and others.LATEST: The admit card of NEET to be released after April 15, exam has also been postponed!

 In NEET application form 2020, it is most important for candidates to select a qualifying code for examination.
 Many candidates have posted queries on QnA platform of Careers360, Quora and Facebook asking queries for NEET qualifying examination code for repeaters, exam code for BSc candidates and others.
 Here in the article of NEET 2020 qualification codes, Careers360 provides the information of which exam codes can be filled by medical students.